KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ## 7 · Execution Modes

 - **Present capability (partial audits, executable now):** Wayback Machine sweeps; GitHub / Zenodo / OSF timestamp comparison; platform-export recovery (Download Your Information class); targeted term-and-cadence searches with date filters; per-case dossiers.
+- **Engagement-anomaly log (present capability):** systematic capture of impression / share statistics against engagement (dated screenshots), vanishing-interactor instances, and bot-only engagement patterns around the author's posts — admissible only with platform-baseline comparison, since extreme lurker ratios and interactor ghosting are platform norms; the log converts testimony into a dataset either way.
 - **Future capability (full-footprint trace):** an agentic auditor with archival access tracing the author's entire public record to its 2010–2011 origin and mapping downstream appearances of the Signature Cluster Inventory.
 This protocol exists so that when such an agent exists, its standard already does — and predates its findings.

 ## 8 · Output Format